 What is the treatment for Grief/Complicated Grief?

 It is important before any treatment begins, an assessment of problems and goals is completed.
 Understanding how grief may manifest in anxiety, depression, or problematic behaviors such as substance use or avoidance can help inform treatment.
-Oftentimes grief treatment can involve:
+Oftentimes CBT for grief treatment can involve:

 - Working to accept the reality of the loss